Malappuram district: Rural governance

+There are 15 Block panchayats in the district.

 The rural district is divided into 94 Gram Panchayats which are included in 15 blocks namely Areekode, Kalikavu, Kondotty, Kuttippuram, Malappuram, Mankada, Nilambur, Perinthalmanna, Perumpadappu, Ponnani, Tanur, Tirur, Tirurangadi, Vengara, and Wandoor.
 These blocks combine to form the Malappuram district Panchayat, which is the apex district body of rural governance.
 Out of 32 wards to the district Panchayat, the UDF won 27 in the 2020 elections, while LDF won the remaining 5.
 Malappuram District Panchayat is the largest district Panchayat as well as the largest local body in the state.
 The 94 Gram Panchayats are again divided into 1,778 wards.
 Census towns (small towns with urban features) also come under the jurisdiction of Gram Panchayats.
 Though the draft notifications for the formation of new Gram Panchayats namely Anamangad, Ananthavoor, Arakkuparamba, Ariyallur, Chembrassery, Elankur, Karipur, Kootayi, Kurumbalangode, Marutha, Pang, Vaniyambalam, and Velimukku were published in 2015, they are yet to be formed.
 With their formation, the number of Gram Panchayats in the district will become 106.

-For the ease of urban administration, 12 municipalities (Statutory towns) are there in the district.
-These municipalities are divided into 479 wards from which a representative is elected from each for a duration of five years.